-On several occasions I’ve been assigned the task to split delimited string
+On several occasions I’ve been assigned the task to split a delimited string into rows.

 I’ve done this in different ways, but never thought about the performance or stability of the different approaches for doing this.